ronceray/UnderdampedLangevinInference/README.md

 # UnderdampedLangevinInference

 ---
 This package is now DEPRECATED as it has been merged with StochasticForceInference.
+See: https://github.com/ronceray/StochasticForceInference for an up-to-date, more powerful, faster and more flexible version of the package.
+The code here is left as a companion to the 2020 paper.
 ---
 UnderdampedLangevinInference is a package aimed at inferring the deterministic and stochastic contributions of underdamped stochastic processes (underdamped Langevin dynamics).